 Our Training Program is unique in that it provides intensive, direct clinical service working within multi-disciplinary teams, across all levels of care, with program participants (18 years and older) at all levels of ego functioning, and across all stages of change.
-The Training Program is based out of the Outpatient Psychiatry Clinic, where each training clinician provides a range of services within the clinic, including diagnostic interviews, intervention planning, and individual and group therapy.
-Clinicians also provide ongoing collaboration of care regarding participants who are dually enrolled in the Outpatient Psychiatry Clinic and outpatient or residential addictions programs.
-They also support the therapeutic milieu and staff development on the residential units, and when needed may assist in providing a group or other clinical services on these units.
+The Training Program is based out of the Psychology Department, with each training clinician providing a range of services, including diagnostic interviews, intervention planning, individual and group therapy, and ongoing collaboration of care within interdisciplinary teams.
+They also support the therapeutic milieu and staff development on the units.

-In addition, each Doctoral Intern provides clinical services as part of an interdisciplinary treatment team on one of the inpatient psychiatry units.
+Each Doctoral Intern provides clinical services as part of an interdisciplinary treatment team on one of the inpatient psychiatry units.
 These clinical activities include individual and group therapy, participation and interventions in the milieu, team meetings, psychological testing/consultation, therapeutic community meetings, staff training, and program development.
-In addition to clinical activities, all Doctoral Intern Interns participate in a core curriculum of seminars and supervision, including didactics, case conference, team meetings and clinical roundtable, and individual supervision.
+Interns also provide testing and therapy services on residential or outpatient addictions programs, in response to consultation requests to help program participants address barriers to their recovery and to their engagement in the services provided on their units.
+In addition to these clinical activities, all Doctoral Interns participate in a core curriculum of seminars and supervision, including didactics, case conference, team meetings and clinical roundtable, and individual supervision.